Commutative exact algebras and modular tensor categories: Small quantum sl2: even order case

 \section{Small quantum sl2: even order case}

+We will work over an algebraically closed field $\kk$ of characteristic $\text{char}(\kk)=0$.
 Let $q = e^{\pi \iota/p}$ and set $N=2p$ for some positive integer $p>1$.
 Then the small quantum group $u_q(\fsl_2)$ is a Hopf algebra that does not admit a quasitriangular structure.
 Thus, one has to modify the Hopf algebra structure to obtain a quasitriangular quasi-Hopf algebra $u_q^{\phi}(\fsl_2)$ as explained in \cite{creutzig2020quasi}.
 The algebra structure is given by:

 The co-multiplication is modified as follows:\footnote{This quasi-Hopf structure corresponds to the choice $t=1$ in the setting of \cite[\S4.2]{creutzig2020quasi}.}

 where $e_0 = (1+K^p)/2$ and $e_1 = (1-K^p)/2$.
 The co-associator is given by: